K-Scorpio/scorpiosec/content/en/posts/post7.md

 1. Create Answer/Preseed Files: Use tools like Windows SIM for Windows or manually create a preseed file for Ubuntu.
 These files define the configuration options for the unattended installation.

-2. Place Files on Web Server: Host the answer file (e.g., Unattend.xml for Windows or preseed.cfg for Ubuntu) on a web server accessible to the PXE clients.
+2. Place Files on Web Server: Host the answer file (e.g., Unattend.xml for Windows or preseed.cfg for Ubuntu) on a web server accessible to PXE clients.

 3. Configure PXE Server: Modify your PXE server configuration to include the URL or path to the answer file or preseed file.
-This is typically done in the PXE server's configuration file or DHCP options.For example, in a PXE configuration file, you might specify the location of the Windows answer file like this:
+This is typically done in the PXE server's configuration file or DHCP options.
+For example, in a PXE configuration file, you might specify the location of the Windows answer file like this:
 ```
 APPEND  ... inst.ks=http://example.com/Unattend.xml
 ```